missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 6. a script that displays the third line of the file iacta

 project 7. a shell script that creates a file named exactly

+project 8. a script that writes into the file